dar3k93/Service-Enumeration/services_enumeration.md

 ```

 #### zone transfer
 Zone file is a file on server contains entries for different Resource Records(RR).
 These records can provide us a bunch of information about the domain.
+Each zone file must start with a Start of Authority (SOA) record containing an authoritative nameserver for the domain (for e.g. ns1.google.com for google.com ) and an email address of someone responsible for the management of the nameserver.
+Types of Resource Records:
+NS Recors: use the given authoritative nameserver
+MX Recors: tells us which server is responsible for receiving mails sent to that domain name
+TXT Records: consists of arbitrarily human readable text in a record
+CNAME Records: Gives an alias of one name to another.
+A Records: Give us IP-address for a particular domain

 ```
 - host -l [victim_ip] ns1.[victim_ip]
 - dnsrecon -d [victim_scan] -t axfr